-NGBR Project representatives have met with IRC on three separate occasions to discuss:
+NGBR Project representatives have met with IRC on four separate occasions to discuss:

-- The existing social environment in the NGBR Project study area, potential social issues and opportunities and mitigation and management measures for the NGBR Project (25 June 2013) - The NGBR Project description and DTOR (23 July 2013) - Proposed road and stock route crossing treatments for the NGBR Project (7 August 2013).
+- The existing social environment in the NGBR Project study area, potential social issues and opportunities and mitigation and management measures for the NGBR Project (25 June 2013) - The NGBR Project description and DTOR (23 July 2013) - Proposed road and stock route crossing treatments for the NGBR Project (7 August 2013) - The draft EIS (29 January 2014).

-IRC has received updates at EIS milestones since commencement of the NGBR Project.
+In addition to the above formal meetings, IRC has received updates at EIS milestones since commencement of the NGBR Project.

-Table 5-2 contains a list of key issues and potential management/mitigation measures suggested by the IRC during the three meetings in relation to the NGBR Project.
+Table 5-2 contains a list of key issues and potential management/mitigation measures suggested by the IRC during the meetings in relation to the NGBR Project.